Effective Leadership Behaviors

 While having a plan is important, embracing your mistakes is also key if you want to guide a team to success.

 Successful leaders don’t just take failure on the chin, they embrace it.
-They aren’t afraid of losing small battles because they understand that good leadership, and teamwork is lifelong learning processes.
-They use their mistakes as opportunities to further better their mindset, finesse their decision-making abilities and team culture.
+They aren’t afraid of losing small battles because they understand that good leadership and teamwork are lifelong learning processes.
+They use their mistakes as opportunities to further better their mindset and fine-tune their decision-making abilities.

 5. Cross-Cultural Communication